Our Review Process

 If you have hirsutism your healthcare provider may perform the following variety of tests, including:

-· X-ray to evaluate your ovaries and adrenal glands to rule out other conditions.
+- X-ray to evaluate your ovaries and adrenal glands to rule out other conditions.
+Also know about sugar in urine test.

 What Are The Methods Used To Treat Hirsutism